What is Yoga Education

 The history of mindfulness can be traced to yogic practices of the people in the Indus Valley between 2300 BC and 1500 BC.
 Yoga exercises were practiced to achieve a stilling of the mind in order to observe your internal comings and goings without getting caught up in them.
 These practices and belief systems evolved as they spread through India, Southeast Asia, and East Asia to give rise to mindfulness as it’s commonly known and practiced in the West today.
 For thousands of years, people have been practicing mindfulness in all of its many forms, whether on its own or as part of a greater context.

 Mindfulness is a way of being, and Yoga is one type of mindfulness practice.
-When we dedicate time being attentive to our present state, we can cultivate self-awareness and self-management skills.
-Mindfulness helps us to clearly see how our thoughts, feelings, and behaviors affect our life.
-During a yoga class, our students can be kept engaged and tuned in through breathing, movement, and relaxation.
-And in the end, we can access the mindful self-awareness and non-judgement, all while reaping the essential health benefits of physical activity.
+When we dedicate time being attentive to our present state, we can cultivate intimate self-awareness and powerful self-management skills.
+Mindfulness establishes the ability to clearly see how our thoughts, feelings, and behaviors affect our life.
+During a yoga class, our students can be kept engaged and tuned in through conscious breathing, movement, and relaxation.
+And in the end, we can access the same mindful self-awareness and non-judgement, all while reaping the essential health benefits of physical activity.

 More than ever, children and teens need tools to support their health and wellness.
 By understanding how youth grow and learn, we believe that we can help to develop those tools to best support youths’ academic achievement and success in conjunction with their overall health and wellness.
 Yoga and mindfulness are pivotal in this work.

 Yoga Ed. is actively committed to incorporating ways to honor the history and culture of Yoga and Mindfulness within our curriculum and training, particularly in a way that does not supersede the first amendment.
 We aim to create safe and respectful yoga classes, resources, and trainings to cultivate health and wellness in children, teens, and the adults we work with.